-- Cholera is an acute intestinal bacterial infection acquired through ingestion of contaminated water, food, shellfish, or bodily fluids from infected patients.
+- Cholera is an acute intestinal bacterial infection acquired through the consumption of fecally contaminated food or water, occurring primarily in Hispaniola, Africa, and Asia.

 - Risk is very low in typical travelers, even in countries with cholera.
-Risk is highest for health care workers (HCWs) and aid and refugee workers handling patients with cholera.
+Risk is highest for aid and refugee workers (including health care workers [HCWs]) handling patients with cholera.

-- Symptoms in travelers are generally mild and resemble typical travelers' diarrhea with acute, watery diarrhea.
+- Symptoms are generally mild and include watery diarrhea, nausea, and vomiting.

-- Consequences of infection rarely occur in travelers but may include severe dehydration, requiring oral or intravenous rehydration.
+- Consequences of infection rarely occur in travelers but may include severe dehydration, muscle cramps, and shock.

-- Prevention (essentially 100% effective) includes food and beverage precautions and frequent, thorough handwashing.
+- Prevention (essentially 100% effective) includes observing strict food and beverage precautions and hand-hygiene measures.

-- Cholera vaccination (only indicated for certain at-risk groups), depending on the brand, is taken orally either as a single dose 10 days before possible exposure or in a 2- or 3-dose–series given 1 week apart.
+- Cholera vaccination (only indicated for certain at-risk groups), depending on the brand, is taken orally either as a single dose 10 days before possible exposure (U.S. vaccine) or in a multiple-dose series given 1 week apart.

 - Vaccine side effects are most commonly mild gastrointestinal symptoms (e.g., nausea and vomiting), fatigue, or lack of appetite.